cklim83/test_md/oop/inheritance.md

 kitty.say_name('kitty')       # => "kitty"
 ```

-Modules can also be used as containers to **house methods for direct use (i.e. not mixin and used by a class)**.
+Modules can also be used as containers to **house methods for direct use (i.e. not via mixin as a method in a class)**.
 To do that we need to **prefix method names with `self`**.
 These methods can then be used directly without inclusion in a class.
 Similar to class methods, `self` here refers to the module itself.
 ```ruby
 module Mammal
   ...